Are You Up For a Challenge?

 Challenges – keeping it fresh

-One way is through an exercise suggested by our founding teachers, Doug and Catherine.
+One way is through an exercise suggested by Clear Sky’s founding teachers, Qapel and Sensei.
 It’s called the challenges.
-This powerful yet simple method injects a fresh tone into our lives and propels our learning forward by showing us the inherent conditioning.
+This powerful yet simple exercise injects a fresh tone into our lives and propels our learning forward by showing us the inherent conditioning.
 Imagine that, a vacation from ourselves for just a moment–more useful to our growth than two weeks on a beach, which is sometimes what we crave as a break.

 So this describes the weekly challenge, which is simply meant to tweak a habit.
 An example would be; if you’re a coffee drinker, don’t have your coffee one day.
 It could look however you’d like, though.
 You could have tea instead.
 You could have an americano instead of a mocha, if that would be a challenge.
 And then watch what your mind does with it.
 You see how much a simple thing is conditioned into the system as part of “me,” even for things we think won’t bother us at all.